Lost Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Find Lost Georgia Traffic Ticket Information

 - You won't go through a juvenile court unless you're a juvenile.

-- Georgia has more municipal courts than they have any other type of court, and these courts handle most traffic tickets.
+- Georgia has more municipal courts than they have any other type of court, and these traffic courts handle most traffic tickets.

 - State courts typically (but not always) handle traffic ticket appeals in Georgia.

 Once you know (or at least have an idea of) which court is handling your GA traffic ticket, you can visit the court's website to obtain contact information.
-Call or visit the court in person to retrieve your lost traffic citation information―you probably won't have to provide more than your name and GA driver's license number.
+Call or visit the court in person to retrieve your lost traffic ticket information―you probably won't have to provide more than your name and GA driver's license number.

-- Traffic ticket fines and court costs.
+- Traffic ticket violation fines and court costs.

 - The hearing date, or date by which you must respond to your GA traffic ticket.